 Addiction has been likened to other chronic diseases such as diabetes or hypertension (high blood pressure).
 Those conditions can be managed with some dedicated lifestyle changes.

-Where a person with high blood pressure may need medication and a modified diet to improve their health, a person with a SUD may need medication to manage an underlying mental disorder, such as depression, as well as cognitive behavioral therapy to address self-destructive behaviors and replace them with healthier alternatives. per day because of drugs per day becuase of drugs do not receive the treatment
+Where a person with high blood pressure may need medication and a modified diet to improve their health, a person with a SUD may need medication to manage an underlying mental disorder, such as depression, as well as cognitive behavioral therapy to address self-destructive behaviors and replace them with healthier alternatives.

 of Drug Users